kabrol98/sella-cherian/README.md

 * Use `conda list --export > package-list.txt` to freeze requirements
 * Use `conda create -n env --file package-list.txt` to recreate virtual environment
 * Use `conda activate ./env/` to activate environment
+* Use 'conda install python=3.6' since we used tensorflow package
+* Use 'python -m pip install --upgrade pip' to ensure pip is compatible with python
+* Use 'pip install --user --requirement requirements.txt' to install all libraries
 * Use `conda deactivate` to exit environment

 ## Testing: testing/pipeline_test.py